isachenko-andrii/Average-salary-in-Ukraine-for-December-2025/README.md

 **Table name:** region_tbl
 **Column name with regions:** Region
 **Column name with values ​​for each region:** Value

+To create a card displaying the average salary, we will use the following formula:

 **The DAX formula for each region would look like this:**